2018 Group Five Stock Plan Administration Benchmarking Results and What’s Ahead in Stock Compensation Reporting

 According to our research, over 75% of companies still at least partly rely on spreadsheets.
 This creates spreadsheet risk, key person dependence risk and, most importantly, takes time away from more valuable activities that involve delivering insight beyond just crunching the numbers.

 Must we change this?
 Aren’t spreadsheet-based processes just a way of life?
 Maybe.
-Certainly there’s nothing inherently wrong with spreadsheets—in fact, there’s a few open on my computer even as I write this.
+Certainly there’s nothing inherently wrong with spreadsheets—in fact, a few are open on my computer even as I write this.
 While developing our survey content, I asked my friend, Amit Rai, the former CAO of Laureate Education and CyrusOne, what he thought about the question.
 His answer is enlightening:

 “Excellent stock accounting processes are automated and free of bottlenecks.
 Ask yourself: How hard is it to change a parameter or assumption, and cascade the new entries through all the financial statements?
 The more flexible and agile the process, the more it will withstand the complexity equity programs inevitably introduce.”